 - Improve course of action

 The death of Kobe Bryant hit me hard.
 I grew up in Los Angeles and have been a Lakers fan my entire life.
 Kobe has always been an inspiration of mine.
-He was one of the greatest basketball players to ever play the game and after retirement he spent his time teaching people and trying to make the world a better place.
-This is part of why I have nothing but respect and admiration for him.
+He’s one of the greatest basketball players to ever play the game and after retirement he spent his time teaching people and trying to make the world a better place.
+I have nothing but respect and admiration for that.
 One of the things he was best known for was his mamba mentality.

 The formula is simple, but it’s the furthest thing from easy.

 Thanks for everything Kobe.